Recognizing Social Anxiety in Children and How to Help

 What Causes Social Anxiety in Children?

-• For children, bullying, teasing, or rejection from peers can cause them to become socially anxious.
+• Bullying, teasing, or rejection from peers can cause them to become socially anxious.

-• Alternately, issues might start at home.
-Major life changes that cause stress in a child’s life, including divorce or tension in the home can trigger a variety of anxious thoughts.
+• Major life changes that cause stress in a child’s life, including divorce or tension in the home can trigger a variety of anxious thoughts.

 • Children who have experienced abuse, neglect, or any kind of trauma might also start to exhibit signs of social anxiety.